odoo/odoo/doc/reference/cmdline.rst

 Scaffolding
 ===========

-.. program:: odoo.py scaffold
+.. program:: odoo-bin scaffold

 Scaffolding is the automated creation of a skeleton structure to simplify bootstrapping (of new modules, in the case of Odoo).
 While not necessary it avoids the tedium of setting up basic structures and looking up what all starting requirements are.

-Scaffolding is available via the :command:`odoo.py scaffold` subcommand.
+Scaffolding is available via the :command:`odoo-bin scaffold` subcommand.

 .. option:: -t <template>